cossacklabs/product-docs/themis/spec/asymmetric-keypairs/rsa.md

 import (
 	"crypto/rand" // Use a cryptographic RNG.
-	"crypto/rsa"  // Use a cryptographic library.
+	"crypto/rsa"  // Use a cryptography library.
 	"encoding/binary"
 	"fmt"
 )